Free investment calculators — no signup required

 • Averaging the prices instead of weighting by shares — the error that started this article.

-• Forgetting sold shares — if you have sold part of your position, your average only reflects the lots you still hold (depending on your accounting method: FIFO, LIFO, or average cost).
+• Forgetting sold shares — after a partial sale, your average reflects only the lots you still hold, depending on your accounting method.

 • Ignoring fees — small per-trade costs quietly raise your real break-even.